smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/React Native/index.md

 @end
 ```

 The above example will then call into JavaScript with an event type `DoAction`.
-Inside your React Native(Javascript) code create a `NativeEventEmitter` object  within your `EventEmitter` module and add a listener for the event.
+Inside your React Native (JavaScript) code, create a `NativeEventEmitter` object within your `EventEmitter` module and add a listener for the event.

 ```javascript
 import { NativeEventEmitter, NativeModules } from 'react-native';